Xisurthros/Life360/README.md

 > createdAt

 ### Possible Issues
-> Auth Token mostlikely changes, but this is can be sniffed or googled
+> Auth Token most likely changes, but this is can be sniffed or googled
 >
 > API version can change.
 At the time of this program creating it is currently on v3.\
 > This is mostlikely going to change to v4 soon based on what I can tell.